-The following individuals are trained and authorized to activate the campus siren/public address CFK ENS delivery methods during a life-threatening MAJOR EMERGENCY.
+The following individuals are trained and authorized to activate the campus public address CFK ENS delivery methods during a life-threatening MAJOR EMERGENCY.
 As practical and without jeopardizing life safety, the Director of Information Technology is the primary person responsible for activating all On-Campus CFK ENS delivery methods during a MAJOR EMERGENCY.
 If he/she is not available or capable of activating the system proceed down the list to the next available individual:

-- 1. Director of Marketing and Public Relations - 2.
-Director of Construction and Plant Operations
+- 1. Associate Vice President, College and Community Engagement - 2.
+Director of Facilities